Fresheyeball/Shpadoinkle/isreal/README.md

 > If you build me a snowman, then I'll build one for you.

-This service is hosted at https://isreal.shpadoinkle.org, and allows you to post Shpadoinkle code, and see the resulting UI in your browser.
-For example lets say we have the following file locally:
+This service is hosted at https://isreal.shpadoinkle.org.
+It allows you to post Shpadoinkle code and see the resulting UI in your browser.
+For example, let's say we have the local file `Hello.hs`, containing:

-`Hello.hs` containing

 ```haskell
 module Main where